 School of Teaching & Learning

 The School of Teaching and Learning (STL) in the College of Education and Human Development has 34 full-time faculty and 40 full-time graduate assistants.
 Our faculty members serve nearly 2000 undergraduate students and almost 250 graduate students.
-STL proudly offers six (6) undergraduate licensure programs (Inclusive Early Childhood Education – delivered in collaboration with the School of Intervention Services, Middle Childhood Education, Adolescent/Young Adult Education, World Language Education, Business and Marketing Education, and Family and Consumer Sciences Education) and five (5) graduate programs (Teacher Education, Curriculum and Teaching, Classroom Technology, Reading, and Workforce Education and Development, including Ohio’s only online alternative and supplemental licensure routes in Career and Technical Education).
+STL proudly offers six (6) undergraduate licensure programs (Inclusive Early Childhood Education – delivered in collaboration with the School of Counseling and Special Education, Middle Childhood Education, Adolescence to Young Adult Education, World Language Education, Business and Marketing Education, and Family and Consumer Sciences Education) and five (5) graduate programs (Teacher Education, Curriculum and Teaching, Classroom Technology, Reading, and Workforce Education and Development, including Ohio’s only online alternative and supplemental licensure routes in Career and Technical Education).

 STL’s graduate programs offer opportunities for initial licensure and professional advancement.
-Our fifteen month, face-to-face M.Ed. in Teacher Education provides initial licensure options in AYA Mathematics or Sciences (Grades 7-12) and World Languages (Grades K-12).
 The M.Ed. in Curriculum and Teaching (available entirely online or face-to-face) includes the possibility of applying an endorsement or certificate to a master’s degree.
 Our M.Ed. in Classroom Technology (available entirely online) prepares teachers to be “Digital Leaders” in their classrooms, schools, and districts.
 The M.Ed. in Reading (including options for online or face to face delivery) incorporates the PK-12 Reading Endorsement and supports licensed teachers as they extend and refine their literacy knowledge and skills.
-The innovative, hybrid M.Ed. in Workforce Education and Development graduate programs includes options in both initial licensure in Business and Marketing Education and Family and Consumer Sciences Education and career development.
-A fully online Workforce Education and Development program is also available fully online.